Hideki Tojo: Senior command and rise to prominence

 Tojo was appointed commander of the IJA 24th Infantry Brigade in August 1934.
 In September 1935, Tojo assumed top command of the Kempeitai of the Kwantung Army in Manchuria.
 Politically, he was nationalist, and militarist, and was nicknamed "Razor" (カミソリ, Kamisori), for his reputation of having a sharp and legalistic mind capable of quick decision-making.
-Tojo was a member of the Tōseiha ("Control Faction") in the Army that was opposed by the more radical Kōdōha ("Imperial Way") faction.
+Tojo was a member of the Tōseiha ("Control Faction") in the Army which was opposed to the more radical Kōdōha ("Imperial Way") faction.
 Both the Tōseiha and the Kōdōha factions were militaristic groups that favored a policy of expansionism abroad and dictatorship under the Emperor at home, but differed over the best way of achieving these goals.
 The Imperial Way faction wanted a coup d'état to achieve a Shōwa Restoration; emphasized "spirit" as the principal war-winning factor; and despite advocating socialist policies at home wanted to invade the Soviet Union.
 The Control faction, while being willing to use assassination to achieve its goals, was more willing to work within the system to achieve reforms; wanted to create the "national defense state" to mobilize the entire nation before going to war and, while not rejecting the idea of "spirit" as a war-winning factor, also saw military modernization as a war-winning factor and the United States as a future enemy just as much as the Soviet Union.

-During the February 26 coup attempt of 1936, Tojo and Shigeru Honjō, a noted supporter of Sadao Araki, both opposed the rebels who were associated with the rival "Imperial Way" faction.
-Emperor Hirohito himself was outraged at the attacks on his close advisors, and after a brief political crisis and stalling on the part of a sympathetic military, the rebels were forced to surrender.
-As the commander of the Kempeitai, Tojo ordered the arrest of all officers in the Kwantung Army suspected of supporting the coup attempt in Tokyo.
-In the aftermath, the Tōseiha faction purged the Army of radical officers, and the coup leaders were tried and executed.
-After the purge, Tōseiha and Kōdōha elements were unified in their nationalist but highly anti-political stance under the banner of the Tōseiha military clique, which included Tojo as one of its leaders.
+During the February 26 coup attempt of 1936, Tojo opposed the rebels who were associated with the rival "Imperial Way" faction.
+Emperor Hirohito himself was outraged at the attacks on his close advisors, and after a brief political crisis and stalling on the part of sympathetic officers, the rebels were forced to surrender.
+As the commander of the Kempeitai, Tojo ordered the arrest of officers in the Kwantung Army suspected of supporting the coup attempt in Tokyo.
+In the aftermath, the Tōseiha purged the army of Kōdōha officers, and the coup leaders were tried and executed.
+After the purge, the army was unified in their nationalist but highly anti-political stance under the banner of the Tōseiha military clique, which included Tojo as one of its leaders.